Last updated: October 14, 2025

 Conclusion

 The Prose Hair lawsuit has not reached court, but concerns remain.
-Reports of hair loss, irritation, and label inconsistencies have put the brand under review.
+Reports of hair loss, irritation, and label inconsistencies have prompted a review of the brand.
 Customers want answers.
 Legal experts are watching.
 Prose has acknowledged some complaints and made quiet changes.
 Yet no clear resolution has been reached.
 The case continues to unfold.

 If you’re affected, take steps to protect yourself.
 Document your symptoms.
 Contact the company.
 Reach out to a legal professional if needed.
 For now, the Prose Hair lawsuit represents a growing consumer push for safety, honesty, and accountability in the beauty industry.